atomisthq/docs/docs/atomist/rug/conventions.md

 ### Rug DSL `description` Annotations

-Rug editors, generators, reviewers, predicates, and parameters can have an accompanying `description` annotation such as:
+Rug editors, generators, reviewers and parameters can have an accompanying `description` annotation such as:

 ```rug